$2000 scholarships for teachers to re-train for high-need STEM and CTE content areas

-On Monday, July 17, 2017 the Arizona Department of Education (ADE) issued an application form for $2000 scholarships/grants to teachers who wish to re-train to teach physics, chemistry, and other high-need STEM and CTE subjects.
+As of Sept.
+25, 2017, the ADE has awarded 83 $2000 scholarships (out of 150 total for the next 3 years) to teachers to re-train to teach physics, chemistry, and other high-need STEM and CTE subjects.
+67 scholarships are available.
 A great opportunity!

 I will be glad to help teachers put together a good application.
 Reply to email@example.com